 I won't keep you waiting any longer, here's the recipe for this awesome dessert.
 And as I promised, this really is an easy dessert to make.
 Start with your crust, cook the pastry cream, and whip the cream.
 That's it!

 As an Amazon Associate I earn from qualifying purchases.

 Vanilla Bean Pastry Cream

-- 3 tbsp raspberry preserves
+- 3 tablespoon raspberry preserves

 - 1 pint fresh raspberries

-Making the Chocolate Crust
+Make and bake the Chocolate Crust

 Making the Vanilla Bean Pastry Cream

 - Using a medium mixing bowl whisk the egg yolks and sugar until combined.
 Next, whisk the flour and cornstarch together in a small bowl and add to eggs.
 Whisk until the mixture is smooth.

 - On a small cutting board, cut the vanilla bean in half.
 Flatten the bean pod and scrape out the seeds with a knife.